Associate Professor, Electrical and Computer Engineering, Associate Professor, BIO5 Institute

 Director, Cyber Innovation, Director, Data Science Institute

-Professor, BIO5 Institute, Professor, Computer Science
+Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Computer Science

 Professor, BIO5 Institute, Professor, Computer Science, Professor, Management Information Systems, Professor, Remote Sensing / Spatial Analysis - GIDP